mirage/xen-arm-builder/README.md

 If you plan on connecting to TLS-secured services, don't forget to set the system time so that certificate validity windows work correctly (not many TLS certificates were valid in 1970).
+For example:

+    $ sudo ntpdate uk.pool.ntp.org

 # Using Xen